timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc.md

 url: https://cartographer.sh/docs/v0.4.0/reference/workload/#clustersupplychain
 ```

-Due to the complexity, here is the ClusterRunTemplate which you have to reference from a Runnable that you have to define with its inputs in the ClusterImageTemplate.
-You can for sure also try to implement it yourself but please with the name "custom-kaniko-run-template-{{ session_namespace }}"
+Due to the complexity, here is the **ClusterRunTemplate which you have to reference from a Runnable** that you have to define with its inputs **in the ClusterImageTemplate**.

+You can for sure also try to implement it yourself but please with the name **"custom-kaniko-run-template-{{ session_namespace }}"**.
 ```editor:append-lines-to-file
 file: custom-supply-chain/kaniko-run-template.yaml
 text: |2